HuzefaAbbasi/huzefaabbasi/README.md

 ###

-<p align="left">My name is Muhammad Huzefa Abbasi and I'm a final-year Software Engineering student, I like making projects especially mobile applications</p>
+<p align="left">My name is Muhammad Huzefa Abbasi and I'm a Software Engineer, I like making full stack web and mobile applications</p>

 ###